Remapping the Rover MEMS3 ECU

 are displayed, you also edit and enter numbers in raw format too.
 For example

-the left and as raw values on the right.
+(first image) and as raw values (second image).
 Raw Values is found

 on the main menu, on the right-click popup menus on the Scalars tab and on the drop down menu on the Scalar button.